SparkPost/pizza-bot/README.md

 Get into teams of 2-3.

 Once you are in teams, pick your team name and create a public Slack channel.
-Invite Avi, Cole, and everyone on your team using the `/invite` command.
+Invite the workshop instructor, assistants and everyone on your team using the `/invite` command.

-Once you have your team channel set up, DM your team name to Avi or Cole, and one of them will give you a Slack API token.
+Once you have your team channel set up, DM your team name to the instructor, and they will give you a Slack API token.

 ## Set Up The Project